tete1030/openwrt-fastbuild-actions/README.md

 After the base builder has been made, you only need the following step to build your firmware and packages when you want to change your config.
 The building process generally only takes **20 minutes ~ 1 hour** depending on the extent your config has changed.

 1. Commit and push your changes
-2. Wait for `docker-build-inc` or `docker-build-package` to finish
+2. Wait for `build-inc` or `build-package` to finish
-3. Collect your files in the `docker-build-inc` or `docker-build-package` job's `Artifacts` menu
+3. Collect your files in the `build-inc` or `build-package` job's `Artifacts` menu

 ### Re-link your builders 重建编译环境

-Because the `docker-build-inc` builder and `docker-build-package` builder are reusing previous building state, the builder image may grow larger and larger.
+Because the `build-inc` builder and `build-package` builder are reusing previous building state, the builder image may grow larger and larger.
 The builder itself may also fall into some wrong state.
 If so, you can remake them from the base builder.

 1. Use [tete1030/github-repo-dispatcher](https://github.com/tete1030/github-repo-dispatcher) to link the latest base builder to the builder used for incremental building.
-   - For `docker-build-inc`, use parameters:
+   - For `build-inc`, use parameters:
-     - Type/Task: `docker-build-inc`
+     - Type/Task: `build-inc`
      - Client Payload: `{"use_base": true}`
-   - For `docker-build-package`, use parameters:
+   - For `build-package`, use parameters:
-     - Type/Task: `docker-build-package`
+     - Type/Task: `build-package`
      - Payload:
-       - `{"use_base": true}` if you want to use the base builder from `docker-build`
+       - `{"use_base": true}` if you want to use the base builder from `build-base`
-       - `{"use_inc": true}` if you want to use the incremental builder from `docker-build-inc`
+       - `{"use_inc": true}` if you want to use the incremental builder from `build-inc`
 2. Wait for jobs to finish
 3. Collect your files in the job's `Artifacts` menu